 And what about mystical creatures and legends that are part of this island?
 Let me tell you about the ones I liked the most.

 First is El Trauco – a short, ugly male creature, without feet, that arouses sexual desire in women, but is aggressive towards men.
 He only attacks women when they are alone in the forest and he puts a spell on them and makes them pregnant.
 This legend was also used in many cases to justify unexplained pregnancies (when nobody steps out as a father) of the young girls of the island.

 The next one is the story about El Caleuche – a phantom ship that sails around the island at night.
-It shows up as a bright beautiful ship with the sounds of party and it is crewed by the drowned who are brought to the ship by mermaids.
-They also says that warlocks are making parties on this ship and the evil mermaids are bringing the bodies of sailors.
+It shows up as a bright beautiful ship with the sounds of a party and it is crewed by the drowned who are brought to the ship by mermaids.
+They also say that warlocks are making parties on this ship and the evil mermaids are bringing the bodies of sailors.

 And the third one is the legend of El Imbunche – a first-born son less than nine days old that was kidnapped by, or sold by his parents to, a Brujo (sorcer) who transformed the child by breaking his right leg and twisting it over his back.
 When the boy was three months old his tongue is forked and magic cream was applied over the boy’s back to cause thick hairs.
 During its first months the Invunche was fed on black cat’s milk and goat flesh, and then with human flesh from cemeteries.
 Although, this stories sound scary, they are still just part of mythology and legends.